The Chronicles of Thomas Covenant

 The Chronicles of Thomas Covenant is a series of ten high fantasy novels written by American author Stephen R. Donaldson.
-The series began as a trilogy, entitled The Chronicles of Thomas Covenant the Unbeliever.
+The series began as a trilogy, The Chronicles of Thomas Covenant the Unbeliever.
 This was followed by another trilogy, The Second Chronicles of Thomas Covenant, and finally a tetralogy, The Last Chronicles of Thomas Covenant.

-The main character of the stories is Thomas Covenant, an embittered and cynical writer, afflicted with leprosy and shunned by society but fated to become the heroic savior of the Land, an alternate world.
-In ten novels, published between 1977 and 2013, he struggles against Lord Foul, "the Despiser", who intends to escape the bondage of the physical universe and wreak revenge upon his arch-enemy, "the Creator".
+The main character of the stories is Thomas Covenant, an embittered and cynical writer afflicted with leprosy and shunned by society but fated to become the heroic savior of the Land, an alternate world.
+In ten novels, published between 1977 and 2013, he struggles against Lord Foul "the Despiser" who attempts to escape the bondage of the physical universe and wreak revenge upon his arch-enemy, "the Creator".